deliveroo/deliveroo.engineering/_posts/2016-09-28-optimising-session-key-storage.md

 With 65k partitions and the standard settings of 128 entries in a ZSET and 512 in a HASH before the efficient ziplist format is converted to the normal representation we'd expect to see the ZSETs being converted once we have ~8.5M sessions and the HASHes being converted at around ~33M sessions.

-Extending the lines to cover tens of millions of sessions we can see the trend, and the points where the ZSETs and then the HASHes are converted to regular storage are evident on the 65k partitions line at around 7-10M sessions and 31-35M sessions respectively.
-The approach becomes less memory efficient than our optimised key-per-session approach at around 9M sessions, once most of the ZSETs are converted to regular storage.
+Extending the lines to cover tens of millions of sessions we can see the trend, and the points where the ZSETs and then the HASHes are converted to their normal representation are evident on the 65k partitions line at around 7-10M sessions and 31-35M sessions respectively.
+The approach becomes less memory efficient than our optimised key-per-session approach at around 9M sessions, once most of the ZSETs are converted.

 <figure>
 ![Extended memory usage](/images/posts/optimising-session-key-storage/extended.png)
 </figure>

 If we used a higher number of partitions, e.g. 16**5 ≈ 1M then we'd be wasting a lot of space with low numbers because it would effectively be two keys per session until we have over 1M sessions.
-However, as more sessions are added these ziplists will start to fill up more efficiently and we'd expect to see the memory usage be very efficient until around ~100M sessions.
+However, as more sessions are added these ziplists will start to fill up more efficiently and we'd expect to see the memory usage be very efficient until around 100M sessions.

-This is exactly what we _do_ see, with 1M partitions becoming more efficient than key-per-session a little after 2M sessions, and more efficient than 65k partitions at around 8M sessions once the former's ZSETs start to be converted to regular storage.
+This is exactly what we _do_ see, with 1M partitions becoming more efficient than key-per-session a little after 2M sessions, and more efficient than 65k partitions at around 8M sessions once the former's ZSETs start to be converted to normal representation.

 <figure>
 ![Extended memory usage including 1M partitions](/images/posts/optimising-session-key-storage/extended-1m-partitions.png)
 </figure>

 And now we really do have a winner for very large numbers of sessions.
-Managing 100M sessions using this approach would cost us about 6GB of memory as opposed to 23GB with our original approach or 16GB with the optimised key-per-session approach.
-Putting that into cold hard cash, it means we could run on a RedisGreen X-Large 7GB server at $779/month instance rather than a 30GB one at $2499, so hosting costs have been reduced by over $1700/month.
+Managing 100M sessions using this approach would cost us about 6.5GB of memory as opposed to 23GB with our original approach or 16GB with the optimised key-per-session approach.
+Putting that into cold hard cash, it means we could run on a RedisGreen X-Large 7GB server at $779/month instance rather than a 30GB one at $2499 so hosting costs would be reduced by two thirds, over $1700/month.
 More than enough for a few team lunches.

 ## Conclusions

-The basic approach of serialising a JSON blob (or, better, a msgpack blob) into an expiring key is sufficient for managing sessions for all but the very largest of sites; you can handle over ten million sessions in less than 2GB of memory.
+The basic approach of serialising a JSON blob (or, better, a msgpack blob) into an expiring key is sufficient for managing sessions for all but the very largest of sites; you can handle over ten million sessions in less than 2GB of memory and [Redis can handle at least 250 million root keys](http://redis.io/topics/faq#what-is-the-maximum-number-of-keys-a-single-redis-instance-can-hold-and-what-the-max-number-of-elements-in-a-hash-list-set-sorted-set).
 Unless you're dealing with a huge number of sessions there's probably not much point in doing anything more complex because hosting is relatively cheap and dev time is relatively expensive.

 If you do choose to partition then choosing too small a partition size is worse than not partitioning at all; you use significantly more memory than the basic key-per-session approach because you're incurring significant overhead in two data structures, and it also increases the complexity of your code.
 However, getting the partition size right means you can make significant savings in memory usage -- almost 70% reduction from the baseline approach and 55% over the hash-per-session option.

 As a rough guideline the number of partitions you should choose is the number of items you expect to store (N) divided by the lowest `*-max-ziplist-entries` value for the type of data structures you're using (Z) multiplied by 1.2 to give some leeway before the ziplists start being converted.

+Of course, that's just a guideline.
+You should measure to make sure you've got it right.